yf2963/Biomedical_RAG_Chatbot/README.md

 1. **Local Environment**
    - Suitable for development and testing
    - Requires sufficient RAM and storage
-   - GPU recommended for optimal performance

-2. **Kaggle Notebooks**
+2. **Kaggle Notebooks (Recommended)**
-   - Recommended for preprocessing and model training
+   - Recommended for speed, making vector and inference
-   - Provides free GPU access (T4 x2)
+   - Provides free GPU access (T4 x2) for 30/hours a week
    - Better performance for compute-intensive tasks

 ## Requirements